Meetyouafter/frontend-project-12/README.md

 ## Chat app
 ### You can looks it on Railway https://chat-meetyouafter.up.railway.app/
+### You can looks it on Netlify https://quiet-axolotl-822095.netlify.app/

 This app is simple chat builded on the local server.
 You can use it with different accounts, after sign up or login authentication.